joanmarquesbesses/Sorcer-Striker/README.md

 https://github.com/Jusstox

 Each one of us has a role and because of that we can work in a organizated way and that help us to make this videogame.
-Besides we have our role, everyone work a little bit at thing out of their role like all of us work at makeing the sprites of the videogames, work at the code of the program
+Besides we have our role, everyone work a little bit at thing out of their role like all of us work at makeing the sprites of the videogames, work at the code of the program, takeing the audio from the game,...

 ## **Group Photo**